 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-The authorized vaccines all seem to be effective at preventing severe disease, hospitalization, and death in all of the current variants of concern.
+The authorized vaccines all seem to be effective at preventing severe disease, hospitalization, and death in the current variants of concern.
 Vaccinating as many people as possible and as soon as possible is one of the best ways to slow down the development of new variants.

-But this is a separate test that takes more time, and it is not always done.
+But this is a separate test that takes more time.
+It is not always done.
 If you test positive for any form of the virus, you might be notified of a positive test.
 If further testing is done to look for variants, you might be contacted later.
 This will depend upon the laboratory and health department.

 If you test positive for any form of the virus, it is very important to take steps to prevent the spread of COVID-19.
 You will be given isolation instructions when you are notified of a positive test.

-Reviewed: March 2021
+Reviewed: May 2021